camggould/aqa/README.md

 Clone the repo to start using aqa.
 Sample commands:

+`aqa rms /path/to/my/mp3` returns the RMS for the MP3 file.
 `aqa rmsFloor /path/to/my/mp3` returns the RMS floor of the audio file.

 ## Supported audio formats